nikitavoloboev/data/docs/music/music-production/piano.md

 [Ólafur Arnalds and Nils Frahm](https://www.youtube.com/watch?v=iwS9YmF22Po) playing together is inspirational.

 Once I get enough money for piano, I want to learn to play like them.
+Will practice all songs of Nils until I learn them.

 ## Songs